 TIMELINE: When will Germany push through the new dual citizenship law?

-Germany's overhaul of citizenship and dual nationality laws looks set to head to the Bundestag for its first reading on December 1st.
+After its debate in the Bundestag on November 30th, Germany's overhaul of citizenship and dual nationality laws is facing yet another delay.
 Here are the next steps for the reform bill - and when the new rules could come into force.

 People who meet the criteria for German citizenship are facing a tricky dilemma at present.
 Though long delays and bureaucracy make it tempting to get the ball rolling as soon as possible, many are also keen to wait until Germany's new liberalised laws come into place, allowing (among other things) the holding of multiple nationalities.